 An infection in your tooth is every bit as serious as an infection anywhere in your body.
 Untreated, a tooth infection can lead to serious consequences, not the least of which is losing the tooth.
 When you visit your Stanford dentists for routine oral care, you reduce the chances of developing an infection by allowing your dentist to catch problems early.

 At the beginning of the 20th century, studies estimated that 10 to 40 percent of tooth infections were fatal.
 While modern dentistry has virtually eliminated this possibility, a tooth infection is still a severe medical condition.
-Under no circumstance should you ignore or postpone treatment for an infected tooth.
-If you think a tooth may be infected and you live near Stamford, CT, visit cosmetic dental center.
-This inclusive practice has an expert dentist Stamford ready to treat your infected tooth.
+Under no circumstance, you should ignore or postpone treatment for an infected tooth.
+If you think a tooth may be infected and you live near Stamford, CT, visit Stamford Dental Arts.
+This inclusive practice has an expert dentist ready to treat your infected tooth.

 Date & Time That Works For You